MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/transition.md

 ## Subscription move

-The common use cases for moving subscriptions are primarily to 1) organize subscriptions into management groups, and 2) transfer subscriptions to a new Azure Active Directory tenant.
-We will focus on moving subscriptions to management groups in this section as moving to a new tenant is mainly for [transferring billing ownership](https://docs.microsoft.com/azure/cost-management-billing/manage/billing-subscription-transfer).
+The common use cases for moving subscriptions are to organize subscriptions into management groups or when transfering subscriptions to a new Azure Active Directory tenant.
+Subscription moves for enterprise-scale focuses on moving subscriptions to management groups, when moving a subscription to a new tenant this is mainly for [transferring billing ownership](https://docs.microsoft.com/azure/cost-management-billing/manage/billing-subscription-transfer).

 ### RBAC requirements